briankoser/sfc-listeners-guide/episodes/0012-the-search-for-sasquatch.md

 archivist_note: Koby will become a full-time host in Season 2.
 ---
 # News
-{% workTitle "Dr. Horrible 2" %} is probably Joss Whedon's next project after {% workTitle "The Avengers" %}
+{% work "Dr. Horrible 2" %} is probably Joss Whedon's next project after {% work "The Avengers" %}